 One particular advantage is that geothermal systems use electricity produced from renewable sources to heat space and water much more efficiently than electric heaters.
-This allows buildings to be heated with renewable energy without transporting and burning biomass on site, producing bio-gas for use in furnaces or relying solely upon solar heating.
+This allows buildings to be heated with renewable energy without transporting and burning biomass on site or producing bio-gas for use in furnaces.

 Geothermal heat pump systems are surprisingly simple and do not require high tech components.